crispyzingy/hello-world/README.md

 # hello-world
-Just another repository

 Hi!

 If you're reading this, you're awesome!
-Go do great things
+Go do great things.
-Be happy
+Be happy.
-Achieve your dreams
+Achieve your dreams.